-The Congress brings students together to share knowledge and celebrate each other's efforts to improve the Chicago River.
+The Chicago River Student Congress brings students together to celebrate the Chicago River.

 “It was definitely an eye-opener for me.
 It was great to see students' hard work on display, and I can't wait for my students to represent themselves at next year's Student Congress.”